-During the years ended December 31, 2022 and 2021, no dividends were declared by AceAge.
+During the year ended December 31, 2022, no dividends were declared by AceAge.

 Financial risk management

 The Company is exposed to certain financial risks, including credit risk, liquidity risk and interest rate risk.
 The following is a description of those risks and how the exposures are managed: